 As a result, many less-developed countries have been hesitant to ratify Article 31bis.
 "Smaller countries ... don't want to make an enemy of the drug companies," Haanes says.

 Many who favor compulsory licenses also criticize Article 31bis.
-They complain that this provision and the 2003 waiver don't go far enough and that the WTO-sanctioned process for getting drugs is too complicated, time-conwaiver, they will find ways to speed up the process and make it less expensive.
-This may force drug companies to either cut prices in certain foreign markets or accept the low royalties that come from compulsory licenses.
-Most drug companies, however, aren't so much concerned about losing revenue in these small marsuming and expensive (see "Licensing Hurdles").
+They complain that this provision and the 2003 waiver don't go far enough and that the WTO-sanctioned process for getting drugs is too complicated, time-consuming and expensive.